roostergr/jellyfin-kubernetes/README.md

 - A working kubernetes cluster.
 See [here] for instructions on getting started with microk8s.
 - An ingres controller and cert-manager (or something similar) for providing access to the jellyfin service and performing TLS termination.
 [This guide](https://microk8s.io/docs/addon-cert-manager) explains how to configure the cert-manager and ingress in microk8s.

+Also note, this example deployment uses the fairly basic 'hostpath' storage for the media library.
+This will likely be suitable for a home media server running on microk8s or some other lightweight/single node implementation, where the media files are stored in a local directory, but is not suitable for multi-node clusters.
+Another storage option is to add media to the library via network shares.

 ## Kubernetes resources ##

 The `base/` directory contains a `PersistentVolumeClaim` , a `Deployment`, `Service`, and `ingress` to deploy Jellyfin